NykUser/MyZman/README.md

 # Info:
 Calculations use the NOAA algorithm by default, with option to use USNO.

-The NET port (4/28/21 download) is part of the solution, as an C# project called Zmanim, it compiles itself into a Dll into zman\Resources\.
+The NET port (4/28/21 download) is part of the solution, as an C# project called Zmanim, it compiles itself into a Dll into MyZman\Resources\.

 The vb zman project then compiles the DLL into itself, all the is needed to run thr propgrem is a stand alone exe.